 The water-based Seven Potions Hair Clay provides a matte finish with no shine.
-And it’s a true matte finish, as advertised, not an “almost-matte” finish that you get with lesser-quality hair clays.
+It’s a true matte finish, as advertised, not an “almost-matte” finish that you get with lesser-quality hair clays.

 Again, apply a small amount of the Seven Potions Hair Clay at first.
-You can always add some more if you need a firmer hold.
+You always can add some more if you need a firmer hold.
 Chances are, however, that you’ll get the right amount of hold from the start.
-And it’s ideal for short and medium-length hair.
+It’s ideal for short and medium-length hair.

 - 100% natural and organic